 Insights gained will help you make your terminations more

 ways to concretize thoughts and feelings will be explored.

-I am an experienced LCSW, Certified Practitioner and PAT of
+I am an experienced LCSW, Certified Practitioner and TEP of

 individuals, couples, families, and groups with a wide

 variety of issues.
 I have supervised (in NJ) social workers,

 family therapists, and counselors for 20 years.
 I have a

 In addition, to my 14 years of experience in psychodrama, I

 am the Associate Clinical Director of Family Service League,